HughP/Supporting-Evidence-for-OLAC-Provenance/README.md

 ## Credits

-Andy Black's work can be seen on a different branch.
-Matt Lee's work is on the main branch and is most of the XSLT.
+[Andy Black](https://scholar.google.com/citations?user=YlzrXQUAAAAJ&hl=en)'s work can be seen on a different branch.
+[Matthew Lee](https://mattgyverlee.github.io)'s work is on the main branch and is most of the XSLT (see git log).